 High-speed rail travel (first class) from Atami to Kyoto; private coach for transfers and excursions; hotel accommodation as described below; breakfasts, 6 lunches and 7 dinners with wine, water, coffee; all admissions; all tips; all taxes; the services of the lecturers and tour manager.

 New Otani, Tokyo: 5-star hotel located in the centre of Tokyo.
 It has a historical garden dating from the 17th century.
 Hilton Resort & Spa, Odawara: a resort hotel located near the Enoura observatory.
-Westin Miyako, Kyoto: located in the temple district of the eastern hills with an excellent garden and swimming pool.
+Celestine, Kyoto: 4-star boutique hotel in central Kyoto.
 Single rooms throughout are twins or doubles for sole use.

 Additional nights and airport transfers